A closeup shot of a film minor student seen from behind a digital camera.

 45Minutes of art making can reduce stress levels

-The minor in film, animation and new genres introduces you to the art of cinema through screenings, critical viewing, production projects and writing assignments arranged under a chosen theme.
+The film minor program introduces you to the art of cinema through screenings, critical viewing, production projects and writing assignments arranged under a chosen theme.
 You’ll explore fiction or nonfiction strategies to develop technical and creative skills, then you’ll take your digital production and editing skills to the next level with guidance from expert faculty.

 To round out your minor, you’ll choose courses that span various aspects of production, portfolio development, contextual studies and professional practice.
 Topics cover a wide range, including writing, storyboarding, visual effects, directing, producing, sound design, indie cinema, horror film and more.
 You also have the opportunity to participate in film festivals, documentary projects and media internships.

-View the Film, Video, Animation & New Genres Minor requirements.
+Explore the Film, Video, Animation & New Genres Minor requirements in the Academic Catalog.

-Interested in declaring a minor or certificate?
+Interested in declaring a minor, certificate or microcredential?
 Contact us to get started.

 Equipment Room